ewradcliffe/Battleships/README.md

 The programme is deployed on Heroku ('https://ed-radcliffe-battle-ships-2fd2088ab388.herokuapp.com/')

-The Heroku app will update automatically, however this can take a couple of hours.

-To create a separate app (e.g. if you have forked the original), navigate to ('https://heroku.com') and either login, or follow the steps to create an account.
+To update deployments, navigate to ('https://heroku.com') and either login, or follow the steps to create an account.
+Navigate to the deployment tab, scroll to the bottom and click deploy branch.

 To create a new app navigate to the dashboard, click on the 'New' button and click 'Create new app' from the dropdown.
 Give the app a name, select your region and click create app.
 Please note that app names need to be unique to the platform as a whole.
 Heroku will not accept spaces as characters.
 You will need to use hyphens.

 Navigate to the 'Settings' tab.
 You will need to add a Config Var called 'Port' and set this to '8000'.
 Please then add the two buildpacks below.
 Please note that they should be added in this order.
 You can drag-and-drop them to rearrange if needed.

 1. `heroku/python`
 2. `heroku/nodejs`